m-maresch/twitter-sentiment-analysis/README.md

 Currently working on: Building a Minimum Viable Product

-See the Frontend and Backend folders respectivly for progress.
+See the Frontend and Backend folders respectively for progress.

 The Deployment folder contains a docker-compose.yml file for spinning up the necessary infrastructure for a development environment.